Shelby CSX: CSX-VNT

 The final CSX was 1989's CSX-VNT.
 This would also be the final Shelby Dodge, and marked two notable technological advances: the introduction of a Garrett variable-nozzle turbo (VNT), which was the first application of variable turbine technology in a production car, and the application of composite wheels designed by Shelby and produced by Motor Wheel Corporation, known as "Fiberrides", which were lighter than contemporary aluminum wheels.

 The engine was Chrysler's new intercooled Turbo IV equipped with a Getrag A555 5-speed transmission.
 The variable geometry turbo vanes were computer controlled and needed no wastegate.
 Instead, they adjusted the flow of exhaust gases to spool up instantly and provide strong power.
 Chrysler kept the horsepower rating at 175 hp (130 kW), but upped the torque rating to 205 ft·lbs (278 Nm) at 2100 rpm.
 Full torque was available from this low rpm to well past redline.
 Turbo lag was eliminated, with full boost (15 psi spike) available at 2100 rpm.
 Car and Driver magazine called it "a high-tech hot rod" and "a technological showcase" and were impressed with the engine's flexibility and top-gear acceleration.
 (They tested it to 156 mph.)
 Synthetic oil and premium fuel were specified for use with this car to prevent turbo overheating and prolong engine life.
 Rather than a proper tune-up (the VNT's control systems were advanced for the time), replacing the VNT with the simple but lag-prone turbo II was common.
 Examples with the VNT system intact are today considered more valuable to collectors.
 Shelby installed emblems in the engine compartment specifying Mobil 1 synthetic oil only, as he did on other Shelby Dodges.
-These are often missing on long running examples.
 The suspension was also modified, as the alignment specs are radically different from the other Shelby Dodges.
 On the exterior, Shelby chose Exotic Red, a mix of bright red and maroon, with gold wheels and trim and a ground effects package produced by Kaminari Aerodynamics to set the VNT apart from the standard CSX.
 The MSRP was $15,995.

 Production was limited to 500 vehicles (including two prototypes) and with the completion of cars, Carroll Shelby's direct involvement with Dodge was complete (although he continued to work on projects with Chrysler, often taking advisory roles, which included the development of the Dodge Viper and Viper GTS).
 The 89 Shelby CSX production figures can be broken down into the following: 15 were equipped as 'two option', coming factory with 225 wide tire option as well as RECARO bucket seats; 2 were used as prototypes; 2 were equipped with non-RECARO and wide optioned tires.
 The remaining were either RECARO or non-RECARO equipped cars with regular size tires.
 The front air dams and rear wing can still be purchased from Kaminari Aerodynamics.
 The wing is now equipped with an LED brake light built into it.
 The front air dams are slightly different than the original factory piece.